Agricultural Marketing Service, USDA.

 - Reporting and recordkeeping requirements

-For the reasons set forth above, 7 CFR part 945 is proposed to be amended as follows:
+For the reasons set forth above, 7 CFR part 945 is amended as follows:

 PART 945—IRISH POTATOES GROWN IN CERTAIN DESIGNATED COUNTIES IN IDAHO, AND MALHEUR COUNTY, OREGON

 Start Amendment Part